Report claims their high-carb diets are rotting teeth and causing gum disease

 The best advice, however, whether you are a serious athlete or not, is to contact your dentist for regular check-up appointments.
 If we do spot any potential problem we can tend to it immediately before it develops into serious tooth decay or a gum disease problem.

 If you would like to arrange a check-up appointment then please do not hesitate to contact us.
-We are currently offering all new patients a FREE CONSULTATION.
+We are currently offering all new patients a FREE CONSULTATION with best Dentist Manchester.
 You can call us on 0161 951 7295 or you can contact us by using the online booking form on our Appointments page.